makrai/notes/sharan17-orthog-als-tensor-decomp-icml.md

 # Introduction

-* tensor methods have become ... incredibly useful
+* tensor methods have become incredibly useful
   * topic modeling (Anandkumar+ 2012),
   * mixtures of Gaussians (Ge+ 2015),
   * community detection (Anandkumar+ 2014a),
   * graphical models with guarantees via the method of moments (Anandkumar+ 2014b; Chaganty and Liang, 2014) and
   * reinforcement learning (Azizzadenesheli+ 2016)
-* [what] enables these applications is ... uniqueness (Kruskal, 1977)
+* what enables these applications is uniqueness (Kruskal, 1977)
   * decomposition here refers to the most commonly used CANDECOMP/PARAFAC or CP
-* high order dependencies [e.g.] in natural language processing or genomic[s]
+* high order dependencies e.g. in natural language processing or genomics
-* we require ... efficient algorithms
+* we require efficient algorithms
   * scaling to large (and possibly sparse) tensors, and
   * robust to noise and deviations from the idealized “low-rank” assumptions
-* Early [algorithms] from the 1970’s (Leurgans+ 1993; Harshman, 1970)
+* Early algorithms from the 1970’s (Leurgans+ 1993; Harshman, 1970)
   * provided that the factor matrices are full rank
   * very sensitive to noise in the tensor, not scale well for sparse
-* [other] algorithms
+* other algorithms
-  * have strong ... guarantees but are computationally expensive [or]
+  * have strong guarantees but are computationally expensive or
-  * efficient to implement, but [fail] in many natural settings
+  * efficient to implement, but fail in many natural settings
     * Alternating Least Squares (ALS) algorithm
-* we propose ...
-Orthogonalized Alternating Least Squares (Orth-ALS) which
+* we propose Orthogonalized Alternating Least Squares (Orth-ALS) which
   * periodically “orthogonalize” the estimates of the factors
-  * prevents multiple recovered factors from “chasing after” the same [factors]
+  * prevents multiple recovered factors from “chasing after” the same factors
 * We also applied Orth-ALS to a large 3-tensor of word co-occurrences to compute “word embeddings”
   * significantly better than that produced by standard ALS, as we quantify via
     * analogy tasks (i.e. “puppy is to dog as kitten is to ?”) and
     * semantic word-similarity tasks
-* [theoretical guarantees]
+* theoretical guarantees
-  * [under the] incoherence property
-    [i.e.] the factors ... having small correlation with each other), which is
+  * under the incoherence property i.e. the factors having small correlation with each other), which is
     * satisfied by random tensors with rank k = o(d^0.25)
-    * significantly worse than [that] for polynomial-time algorithms (Ma+ 2016)
+    * significantly worse than that for polynomial-time algorithms (Ma+ 2016)
-    * [enough for NLP, where] the rank of the recovered tensor is typically significantly sublinear in the dimensionality of the space
+    * enough for NLP, where the rank of the recovered tensor is typically significantly sublinear in the dimensionality of the space
-  * we also improve the known guarantees for ... the tensor power method
+  * we also improve the known guarantees for the tensor power method
 * organized as follows
   2. related work, the ALS algorithm and tensor power
     * the shortcomings of both algorithms, particularly for tensors with non-uniform factor weights
   3. notation
-  4. Orth-ALS, and ... the convergence guarantees
+  4. Orth-ALS, and the convergence guarantees
     4.2 convergence results for the tensor power method
   5. experimental results, on both synthetic data and the NLP tasks
   6. we illustrate our proof techniques for the special case of orthogonal